miRackModular/ImpromptuModular/README.md

 For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).

+* **RESET**: Restart all channels' time keeping. *New in upcoming version 0.6.14*: the clock outputs are held high when a stopped clock is reset (instead of low).
+This is required so that when controlling sequential switches (which are assumed to also be reset on the same event) will not get triggered and moved to step 2 when the clock is started again.

+* **RUN**: The run button functions as a pause/play button.
+When turned off, the clock outputs are held in their current states.
+When run is turned on again, the clock engine resumes where it left off, such that when using multiple outputs with different clock ratios, a large patch with multiple sequencers playing at different speeds will not be out of sync.
+This effectively makes for proper pausing behavior in multi-track and multi-clock patches.
+For sequencers with RUN inputs, it may be beneficial to connect the RUN output of Clocked to the RUN input of the sequencers.
+In the case of the Phrase Sequencers (see below), this will ensure gates are not kept high while stopped, and will also allow feedback of the notes that are entered when programming a stopped sequencer.

-**SWING**: The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
+* **SWING**: The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
 For a given clock, all even clocks pulses are offset forward/backward according to the setting of the Swing knob; at 0 (top) everything is aligned as normal.
 At -100, all even clocks would coincide with odd clocks preceding them, and at +100 they would line up with subsequent clock pulses).
 The knob thus goes from -99 to +99 such that no beats are missed.
 In its extreme positions, the timing is tighter than 99 percent of a clock period (the 99 value is only a rough indication).

-**PW**: Pulse width is dependent on the swing knob, but can be used to control the general duration of the clock pulse.
+* **PW**: Pulse width is dependent on the swing knob, but can be used to control the general duration of the clock pulse.
 In the worst-case knob settings, the pulse width is guaranteed to be a minimum of 1ms, with a minimum 1ms pause between pulses.

-**DELAY**: Clock delay can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
+* **DELAY**: Clock delay can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
 Using the right click menu, the delay value can also be displayed in notes where one quarter note corresponds to a clock period.

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.